secretstartups/handbook/customer-success/csm/gainsight/c360-overview/nps-csat-scores/index.html.md

 ## Customer NPS/CSAT surveys

-The purpose of these surveys are to measure customer loyalty, satisfaction, and enthusiasm with GitLab.
-The onboarding NPS/CSAT serves as an early warning system for the customer beyond what CSM sentiment or product usage data can tell us.
-It is another attribute that can point to risk early in an account, enabling faster time to resolution.
-The renewal NPS/CSAT serves as an additional attribute into our knowledge of the health of the renewal and enables an additional lens of focus for prioritization.
+Customers at GitLab periodically receive surveys sent via Gainsight by Digital CS Team to gauge customer sentiment.
+The Net Promoter Score, or NPS, are surveys sent directly to customers to measure customer loyalty, satisfaction, and enthusiasm with GitLab at different points in the customer lifecycle.
+Customer Satisfaction score, or CSAT, are surveys sent directly to customers to measure satisfaction of a service, product, interaction or experience with GitLab.
+A customer may receive a CSAT survey at any point in their life cycle depending on the survey’s configuration.

-In order for our customers to receive the surveys,  a [`GitLab admin` role needs to be assigned](/handbook/sales/field-operations/customer-success-operations/cs-ops-programs/#gitlab-admin-contacts) in Gainsight to the appropriate contacts.
-It is the CSM’s role to complete the role assignment, and this process has been added as a task in the customer onboarding playbook, and again in the customer renewal playbook.
+In order for customers to receive these surveys, a [`GitLab admin` role needs to be assigned](/handbook/sales/field-operations/customer-success-operations/cs-ops-programs/#gitlab-admin-contacts) in Gainsight to the appropriate contacts.

+It is the CSM/CSE’s responsibility to ensure the role assignment is completed.
+This process is a task in the Customer Onboarding playbook, and also in the Customer Renewal playbook.
+If an account doesn’t have a CSM or CSE, the AE must configure the role.

 ##### What is NPS?
-- Net Promoter Score - From 1-10
+- Net Promoter Score is a standardized numerical value from 1 to 10.
 - It is always one question - "How likely are you to recommend (company) to a friend or colleague?"
-- A Promoter responds with a score of 9 or 10 and can signify a loyal and enthusiastic customer.
+- A **Promoter<** responds with a score of 9 or 10 and can signify a loyal and enthusiastic customer.
-- A Passive responds with 7 or 8.
+- A **Passive** responds with 7 or 8.
 They are satisfied, but not happy enough to be a promoter.
 It is a great target area for improving and learning from these customers.
-- A Detractor responds anywhere from 0 to 6, are unlikely to buy again, and may also discourage others from buying
+- A **Detractor** responds anywhere from 0 to 6, are unlikely to buy again, and may also discourage others from buying
-- It is an attribute that can give another view into how a portion of the customer lifecycle has gone, or may go, such as onboarding (early enablement) and preparation to renew.
+- It is an attribute that can give a view into how a portion of the customer lifecycle has gone or may go, such as onboarding (early enablement), preparation to renew, and the renewal process.
-- The rolled up score can give insight into trends - such as onboarding/enablement being bumpy.
+- The rolled-up score can give insight into trends, such as onboarding or enablement being bumpy.
-- In companies that have more complex/longer onboarding processes, the NPS typically starts lower and rises as the customer begins to feel more return on investment later in the lifecycle.
+- In companies that have more complex/longer onboarding processes, the NPS typically starts lower and rises as the customer begins to feel more return on investment later in the life cycle.
+- A trackable aggregate metric for all customers at GitLab.

 ##### What is NPS not?
-- A determination of the health of a customer.
+- A determination of customer health.
 It is simply another attribute.
+- A method of pinpointing specific product issues.

 ##### What is CSAT?
-- There are customer satisfaction questions, that often accompany the NPS question to get a deeper understanding of the customer sentiment at that point in the lifecycle.
+- Customer Satisfaction is a qualitative metric to ascertain a deeper understanding of the customer sentiment at a point in the life cycle.
+- It is a transactional attribute to understand how a specific action, product, or experience in the customer lifecycle has gone.
+- Any type of question or questions can be a CSAT survey.
+There are no standards for questions or metrics.
+It is entirely based on what GitLab is trying to learn about the customer from a question.

-##### What CSAT / NPS questions are we asking?
+##### What is CSAT not?
+- A standardized quantitative metric for Customer Satisfaction.

+Customers receive NPS surveys at multiple points in their customer lifecycle and may include additional CSAT surveys.
+They are as follows:

+##### NPS Surveys
 - Post-Onboarding -
-   - Considering your experience with us so far, how likely are you to recommend GitLab to a friend or colleague?
+   - NPS: Considering your experience with us so far, how likely are you to recommend GitLab to a friend or colleague?
-   - Overall, how satisfied are you with your onboarding experience?
+   - CSAT: Overall, how satisfied are you with your onboarding experience?
-   - How can we improve your readiness to adopt the product?
+   - CSAT: How can we improve your readiness to adopt the product?
+   - Sent on Day 60 for net-new customers
+      - Provides an early warning system for the customer beyond what CSM/CSE or AE sentiment or product usage data can tell us.

 - Pre-Renewal -
+   - NPS: How likely are you to recommend GitLab to a friend or colleague?
+   - CSAT: How satisfied are you with GitLab?
+   - Sent 120 days before renewal
+      - An additional attribute to our knowledge of the health of the renewal and enables an additional lens of focus for prioritization.

+- Post-Renewal
-   - How likely are you to recommend GitLab to a friend or colleague?
+   - NPS: How likely are you to recommend GitLab to a friend or colleague?
-   - How satisfied are you with GitLab?
+   - CSAT: How satisfied are you with GitLab?
+   - Sent 120 days before renewal
+      - An additional attribute to our knowledge of the health of the renewal and enables an additional lens of focus for prioritization.

+##### Dedicated CSAT Surveys
+- Post-Churn Survey
+   - What is the primary reason for canceling your subscription?
-##### What will we do with the scores?
+   - What could we do better to improve?
+- Post-Scale CSE Engagement
+   - Please take a few seconds to select the answer that best aligns with your experience

+### How to View NPS and CSAT Surveys

+#### If you have Gainsight access
-- In addition to writing the score to a scorecard in the customer 360, we will also trigger CTA’s to action based on the feedback.
+- For CSMs/CSEs: NPS and CSAT scores are written to a scorecard in the Customer 360 and trigger Calls to Action (CTA’s) based on the feedback
       - Negative NPS Scores (0-6 OR Very Dissatisfied, Dissatisfied, Neutral) will create a CTA for the CSM Manager to follow-up with the contact.
       - Positive NPS Scores (7-10 OR Satisfied, Very Satisfied) will create a CTA for the CSM to follow-up with the contact.
-- All scores will be posted to #cs_programs_nps_results channel in Slack!

-##### Who will receive the survey and when?
-- We will send the NPS/CSAT survey at the 60 day mark for new customers (not those longer-standing that recently got a CSM) and again at 120 days before renewal.
+- Survey responses can also be found in the embedded Gainsight widget on any account page in Salesforce.
+- Individual survey responses, questions, and company-wide NPS trends can be viewed in the <b>Surveys</b> portion of Gainsight.

+#### If you _don't_ have Gainsight access
+- All scores are posted to the #cs_programs_nps_results channel in Slack.
+Members of each account team are @-mentioned in the survey results message facilitated by Troops.
+You must be a member of this channel to receive notifications.
+Note: Given GitLab’s Slack data retention policy, results will only be available for 90 days after each response.
+   - PubSec customers are sent to a private channel.
+Ask your manager to learn how to access these results.
+- NPS/CSAT will soon be available in Snowflake so that they can be accessed at any time by all GitLab team members.